A letter for future lawyers

 And so, do not fear to speak your voice (even if you are alone) and offer your dreams and thoughts to those who are willing to listen.
 They may not be a multitude (at first) but who needs the uncommitted crowd and the naysayers?
 Extraordinary things come from the minds of the courageous.

 Honor the legacy of the past but do not succumb to inertia of what is safe and comfortable.
 Disrupt things.
-Break traditions.
+While honoring the past, we can still break traditions, especially those that prevent us from expanding into our highest potential.

 As what Dylan Thomas wrote,